RicardoMaricato/RicardoMaricato/README.md

-### Hi there, I'm Ricardo Maricato, I'm a Software Engineer from Brazil! 👋
+### Hi there!
+I'm Ricardo Maricato, a Software Engineer from Brazil! 👋

-**I work with**

-Today I'm a Software Engineer with a focus on Java, Go, Microservices.
-But I like to work in other technologies too.
+Today, I work as a Software Engineer with a focus on Golang, but I'm also comfortable working with other technologies.

 **Technology Stack:**